 Give Him A Life And Death Battle

-The pilot of The Sopranos follows a universal story structure, complete with a battle and a self-revelation in its own right.
+The pilot of The Sopranos follows a universal story structure, complete with a big struggle and a anagnorisis in its own right.
 In this episode (mini-story) we see Tony close to death in the hospital, almost like he’s in a morgue, except he’s going into a full-body scanning machine.

 Keep Other Characters’ Legitimate Grievances Off-screen

 “What a bedside manner!”
 Tony says to his wife, because Carmela is angry with him.
 She is practical and has no sentimentality.
 We know — we just know — Carmela is justified in her lack of sentimentality, and the way she brushes Tony off as he goes into the scanner.
 Let’s be real — Tony is safer in that thing than he is when he goes out of the house each day for work.
 But we don’t see Carmela’s reasons for being angry with her husband.
 Not in the pilot episode, when we are required to empathise only with the antihero.
 Disproportionately in stories, the female characters cop it.
 Livia, Carmela and Meadow are all written to be not only neutral, but non-empathetic.
 Carmela is at least interesting because she has a droll sense of humour and a practicality that is attractive.